yoavram/old-blog/pages/mean-fitness-at-the-mutation-selection-balance.md

 ## Matrix Theory: the Perron-Frobenius theorem

-We can produce the same result without approximations using a bit heavier mathematics, but not much heavier - these are still things I learned in a 2^nd^ *Linear Algebra* course.
+We can produce the same result without approximations using a bit heavier mathematics, but not much heavier - this is still undergraduate *Linear Algebra*.

 This time we start with the multiple locus model right away.
-Instead of following allele frequencies, though, we monitor the frequency of individuals with *i* mutant alleles, or *i* deleterious mutations, which we denote by p~i~.
+Instead of following allele frequencies, though, we follow the frequency of individuals with *i* mutant alleles, or *i* deleterious mutations, which we denote by *p~i~*.

 We assume that the number of mutations per generation is *Poisson* distributed with the mutation rate as the parameter of the distribution, so that the probability that *k* mutations will occur in an individual with a mutaiton rate of *U* is